ashleymaeconard/ashleymaeconard.github.io/_pages/publications_software.md

       V Sriram, <strong>AM Conard</strong>, I Rosenberg, D Kim, TS Saponas, AK Hall
       <br>
       <em>Scientific Reports 15 (1), 6291</em>, 2025
+      <p> We conducted a qualitative study to identify common challenges and data tasks across the biomedical discovery lifecycle by interviewing professionals from diverse roles in the field.
+Based on these insights, we proposed seven actionable recommendations to improve data quality, interoperability, and collaboration for precision medicine research.</p>
     </td>
   </tr>
   <tr>